sosy-lab/sv-benchmarks/c/nla-digbench/README.md

 The benchmarks in this directory were submitted by ThanhVu Nguyen (tnguyen@cse.unl.edu) and
 Timos Antonopoulos (timos.antonopoulos@yale.edu).
-These programs contain nonlinear polynomial properities that are challenging for program analysis.
+These programs contain nonlinear polynomial (equality) properities that are challenging for program analysis.
 They were collected from various sources and have been used in the DIG (Dynamic Invariant Generation) work: